ZsoltTuri/2019_rTMS-EEG/src/eeg/ReadMe.md

-The folder contains scripts used for rTMS-EEG analysis as well as an example dataset from sub_09.
+The folder contains scripts used for rTMS-EEG analysis as well as an example dataset from sub_09, session 3.

 - EstimateIAF.m - script used for online estimation of individual alpha frequency peak in range of 8-12 Hz using resting state EEG data.
 - Preprocessing_blocksprepare.m - script used for preparing data from each stimulation block in one dataset.
 Here, the trials were defined using dep/findpeaks_rTMS.m